tradingstrategy-ai/docs/source/programming/setting-up-development-environment/pycharm/index.rst

 .. image:: add-existing-interpreter.png

 Now the notebooks should run when you choose this interpreter.
+See ref:`poetry-pycharm` for more details.

 This is the Python that gets used when you run the notebook using the option what is called *Managed server*.